 It is common for individuals to use distractions to avoid dealing with a troubled relationship, stressors or other concerns.

 Arguing Repeatedly Over Small Things

-You’re in a cycle of conflict instead of problem-solving.
+You’re living in a cycle of conflict instead of problem-solving.
 If your arguments become routine, frequent, and cover the same issues with no resolution, then your marriage is suffering.
-You may need the assistance of a professional therapist to help find solutions to recurring problems is well worth the time and effort to preserve your marriage.
+The assistance of a professional therapist to help find solutions to recurring problems is well worth the time and effort to preserve your marriage.

-Living in a toxic, destructive cycle can be harmful to your children and can ultimately damage your relationship.
+Living in a toxic, destructive cycle can be harmful to your children and can ultimately damage your relationship(s).